-This has established the Olkola People as the largest private landholder in Cape York, as joint management partners with Queensland Parks in the largest new protected area in Queensland.
+This established them as the largest private landholder in Cape York and joint management partners with Queensland Parks in the largest new protected area in Queensland.

 We’re working together on a long-term project to secure the future of Alwal (the Golden-shouldered Parrot), one of Australia’s most endangered birds and a totemic species for Olkola.
-More broadly, our partnership joins two ‘knowledge pathways’, explained by Mike Ross as one of the most important elements of caring for country:
+More broadly, our partnership joins two ‘knowledge pathways’, explained by Chairperson Mike Ross as one of the most important elements of caring for country:

 - Mike Ross, Olkola Chairperson.